Skip to main content

 Those who earn this degree are expected to occupy leadership positions that have major influence on public health research, policies, programs, systems and institutions.
 Such leadership may be in diverse traditional and nontraditional settings at the international, national, state, or local levels and in the public, private and academic sectors.

-Applicants must hold a master’s OR doctoral degree in the health sciences or in another related field or non-US equivalent degree.
+Applicants must hold a master’s or doctoral degree in the health sciences or in another related field or non-US equivalent degree.
 Applicants must also have a minimum of two years or more of professional public health experience post-master’s degree showing progressive responsibility and evidence of leadership potential.

 Curriculum